ACCA Registered

 Can I convert a free zone licence to mainland?

-Not directly — you would need to cancel your free zone licence and apply for a new mainland licence through the DED.
+Not directly.
+You would need to cancel your free zone licence and apply for a new mainland licence through the DED.
 It is treated as a new business setup.
-With the 2025 resolution, you may not need to convert at all — a dual licence or mainland endorsement may suffice.
+With the 2025 resolution, you may not need to convert at all.
+A dual licence or mainland endorsement may suffice.

 How much does a Dubai visa cost with a free zone company?